kaelig/moniteur/README.md

 Monitor your asset size over time, in your browser, or using the provided HTTP API.

-This is my first Node app, I know it is messy and it lacks tests.
+This is my first Node app, I know it is messy and it still lacks tests.

 More features to come: [see roadmap](#roadmap).